YiyangZhou/LURE/README.md

 ### Model Inference
-Prepare model captions in the format similiar to the following:
+Prepare model captions in the format similiar to the following (To get the following reasoning format please refer to the sample reasoning file named *'model_vqa_q.py'* we provided in the *'tool'* folder):

 ```
 {"id": "image_path", "answer": "caption of LLVM",  "p_all": {"word1": [probs, ...], "word2": [probs,...], ...}, "objs": ["obj1", "obj2", ...]}